 Today let’s reflect on your new normal: what you’ll return to as the dust settles on the coronavirus and the other global challenges we’ve all been facing.

-Lately we have seen history being made, all of the world put the brakes on, and we’re in the very privileged position of coming out the other side.
+Lately, we have seen history being made, all of the worlds put the brakes on, and we’re in the very privileged position of coming out the other side.
 Having faced so many changes, health changes, relationship changes, environmental changes, social changes, and many more, it is easy to get lost in the heartache and negatives.
 Despite it all, there is one great positive we can draw from this moving forward: the opportunity to craft our new normal.

-We’ve learned so many lessons from this chaotic time and I’m really hoping that we can take these lessons and create better outcomes for ourselves.
+We’ve learned so many lessons from this chaotic time and I’m hoping that we can take these lessons and create better outcomes for ourselves.
 Let’s look at five things that I want for every business moving forward.

-Clear focus on what really matters:
+A clear focus on what matters:

-Firstly, I’d love to see a clear focus on what really matters.
+Firstly, I’d love to see a clear focus on what matters.
 We’ve been locked away from our teams at work.
 Some of us have been locked away from our families, loved ones, and friends.
-What we have come to realise, is that what really matters is people.
+What we have come to realise, is that what matters is people.
 People who care for us and help us stay focused on our business mission.
-This is what really matters, and it’s what we should be focusing on moving forward.
+This is what matters, and it’s what we should be focusing on moving forward.